Pegg Clarke: Biography

 Little is known of Pegg Clarke's early years, place or exact date of birth, or of what attracted her to photography.
-Joan Kerr has her death only as an estimate; "between 1956 and 1958," while a 2009 exhibition sets it at 1959 and her birth, 1883.
-Pegg Clarke claimed to be some seven years younger than Dora L Wilson, her lifelong companion, who was born in 1883.
+Joan Kerr has her death only as an estimate; "between 1956 and 1958," but her probate documents and death certificate show 6 June 1959 and age 75.
+A 2009 exhibition sets her birth at 1883.
+Pegg Clarke claimed to be some seven years younger than Dora L Wilson, her lifelong companion, who was born in 1883 but an outward shipping register 23 August 1929 has Clarke aged 45 and Wilson 44.
 Dr. Jim Mitchell, archivist of Scotch College has proposed that she was related to Olive Clarke, secretary to Dr Colin Gilray, the college principal, from 1934 to 1953.

 Career

 Clarke had an early win with a picture Minnie in the October 1915 Australasian photo-review Home Portraiture Competition.

 Rosebank from which she was operating before 1923 was row of terraces in Hawthorn that took its name from a 19th-century estate from which their land was subdivided.
-Her work featured in prominent early 20th century Australian magazines, at first in thumbnail portraits for The Bulletin.
+Registered in the 1924 electoral rolls as 'photographer', her work featured in prominent early 20th century Australian magazines, at first in thumbnail portraits for The Bulletin.
 While the Australian quarterly The Home launched by Ure Smith in 1920, nominated Harold Cazneaux (1878–1953) as their "Special Photographer", Pegg Clarke, probably 8 to 12 years his younger was accorded bylines in almost every issue from its inception for photographs of stately homes and portraits of artists, and performers.
-During the interwar period, Clarke's clientele included rich and prominent Melbourne society figures at Government House and Flemington race track of Lady Stradbroke (wife of the Governor of Victoria), Dame Margaret Davidson (wife of the Governor of NSW), and Lady Allardyce (wife of the Governor of Tasmania).
+During the interwar period, Clarke's clientele included rich and prominent Melbourne society figures at Government House and Flemington race track; Lady Stradbroke (wife of the Governor of Victoria), Dame Margaret Davidson (wife of the Governor of NSW), and Lady Allardyce (wife of the Governor of Tasmania).

 Her main rival, Ruth Hollick, award-winning society photographer who exhibited in Australia and internationally, and one of Australia's most successful professional photographers soon became a friend.
 With her professional and life partner Dorothy Izard, Hollick met the painter Dora Wilson and her lifelong companion Pegg Clarke (the pair were soon to share a studio), and together the two close couples forged a strong personal friendship.
 A 1937 article in The Australian Home Beautiful makes clear that despite their lasting relationship their tastes differed, with Wilson favouring period-style decor for their studio and Clarke, the modernist furnishings.